hannesdatta/course-odcm/content/docs/tutorials/workflow/overview.md

 Gathering data from the web requires careful planning and execution, to a similar degree that econometricians calibrate statistical models, or consumer psychologists opt for a particular design for their experimental study.

-The numerous decisions you need to make when collecting data from the web affect your study's *relevance* and *rigor*. *Relevance* means that managers or public policymakers can make better decisions based on your findings. *Rigor* implies that your study does not contain any errors or inaccuracies.
+The numerous decisions you need to make when collecting data from the web affect your study's *relevance* and *rigor*. *Relevance* means that managers or public policymakers can make better decisions based on your findings. *Rigor* implies that your study does not contain any errors or inaccuracies to increase the degree of confidence that other researchers can place in the generated knowledge.

-To guide you in making the right decisions when collecting online data, we provide you with a toolkit that helps you *think conceptually* about how to gather data from the web.
+To guide you in making optimal decisions when collecting online data, we provide you with a toolkit that helps you *think conceptually* about how to gather data from the web.
 We call this toolkit the "workflow for collecting web data".

 ## 1. Opportunity Identification